simgrid/simgrid/docs/source/app_s4u.rst

 Each actor is located on a simulated |API_s4u_Host|_.
 Each host is located itself in a |API_s4u_NetZone|_, that knows the networking path between one resource to another.
 Each NetZone is included in another one, forming a tree of NetZones which root zone contains the whole platform.
+The actors can also be located on a |API_s4U_VirtualMachine|_ that may restrict the activities it contains to a limited amount of cores.
+Virtual machines can also be migrated between hosts.

 The :ref:`simgrid::s4u::this_actor <API_s4u_this_actor>` namespace
 provides many helper functions to simplify the code of actors.